Unavoidable induced subgraphs in graphs with complete bipartite induced minors: Introduction

 \begin{theorem}[see \cite{DBLP:journals/jgt/SintiariT21}] For all integers $t\geq 1$, there exists a ($K_4$, even hole, 3PC)-free graph that contains $K_t$ as a minor. \end{theorem}

 So, the simple counter-part of the Robertson and Seymour grid theorem, that would state that graphs with large tree-independence number should contain a large grid or a large complete bipartite graph as an induced minor is false, even when we restrict ourselves to even-hole-free graphs.
-Even-hole-free layered wheels provide a counter-example (note that being $K_4$-free ensures that the high treewidth implies a high tree-independence number, see~\cite{DBLP:journals/jctb/DallardMS24}).
+Even-hole-free layered wheels provide a counter-example (note that by \cref{l:ramsey}, being $K_4$-free ensures that the high treewidth implies a high tree-independence number).

-\cref{th:k343PC} is best possible in some sense since we cannot get rid of thetas in the statement, which are needed because of subdivisions of $K_{3, 4}$ that are easily seen to contain thetas.
-Also prisms are needed because the line graph of a theta is a prism, so line graphs of subdivisions of $K_{3, 4}$ contain prisms.
-Observe that we have to allow a path of length zero in a prism because of the graph depicted in \cref{f:3PC-prismZero} that contains $K_{3, 4}$ as an induced minor while the only 3PC in it is a prism with a path of length zero.
-Maybe pyramids are are not needed in the statement, but we need them in the proof for reasons that we now explain.
+\cref{th:k343PC} is best possible in some sense as we explain now.
+Thetas are essential in the statement because subdivisions of $K_{3, 4}$ are easily seen to contain thetas.
+Also prisms are needed because of line graphs of subdivisions of $K_{3, 4}$ that contain prisms (see \cref{f:line}).
+We have to allow a path of length zero in a prism because of the graph depicted in \cref{f:3PC-prismZero} that contains $K_{3, 4}$ as an induced minor while the only 3PC in it is a prism with a path of length zero.
+Maybe pyramids are not needed in the statement, but we need them in the proof for reasons that we now explain.

 The proof of \cref{th:k343PC} relies on a precise description of how $K_{3, 3}$ can be contained as an induced minor in a 3PC-free graph, see \cref{l:exact1}.
 The description is too long to be stated in the introduction, but \cref{f:situations} provides representations of the different possible situations.